 Collecting History As It Happens

-On October 1, 1918, young Charlotte Dowd wrote in her diary, "The Spanish Influenza is spreading over the country rapidly.
-Many are dying of it."
+On October 1, 1918, young Charlotte Dowd, then thirteen years old, wrote in her diary, “The Spanish Influenza is spreading over the country rapidly.
+Many are dying of it.“

-She also described the day's events.
-Her father sold a cow, and she went to the store after school to purchase a birthday gift for her mother.
-Her journal entry ends with this remark, "The Women's Suffrage bill was defeated in Congress today 52-31."
+She also described the day’s events.
+Her father sold a cow, she went to school, and she tried, without success, to purchase a birthday gift for her mother.
+Her journal entry ends with this report: “The Women’s Suffrage bill was defeated in Congress today 52-31.”

-Charlotte's simple act of recording her daily thoughts not only documented events in real time but also provided a window into the experience as it happened.
+Charlotte’s simple act of recording her daily thoughts not only documented her experiences as they happened but offered a window into the facts, attitudes, and errors of her time.

-More than 100 years later, these writings help us understand the impact of that last great pandemic on the world and on our local community.
+More than 100 years later, Charlotte’s writings help us discover the impact of that pandemic on the world and on our local community.